valory-xyz/open-autonomy/packages/valory/skills/liquidity_provision_abci/README.md

-# Liquidity rebalancing
+# Liquidity provision

 ## Description

-This module contains the liquidity rebalancing skill for an AEA.
+This module contains the liquidity provision skill for an AEA.

 ## Behaviours